darolishes/intimate/shared_dependencies.md

 10. **Plugin Activation and Deactivation Hooks**: Shared across all plugin main files for setting up and tearing down plugin data.

-11. **Settings Data**: Shared between the Core Framework Plugin and the Settings Plugin for managing platform settings.

-12. **ACF Fields**: Shared between the Core Framework Plugin and the ACF Integration Plugin for managing custom fields.
+11. **ACF Fields**: Shared between the Core Framework Plugin and the ACF Integration Plugin for managing custom fields.

-13. **User Preferences Data**: Shared between the Core Framework Plugin and the User Preferences Plugin for managing user settings.
+12. **User Preferences Data**: Shared between the Core Framework Plugin and the User Preferences Plugin for managing user settings.

-14. **Story Filtering Data**: Shared between the Core Framework Plugin and the Story Filtering Plugin for managing story filters.
+13. **Story Filtering Data**: Shared between the Core Framework Plugin and the Story Filtering Plugin for managing story filters.

-15. **Gameplay Data**: Shared between the Core Framework Plugin and the Round-based Gameplay Plugin for managing gameplay.
+14. **Gameplay Data**: Shared between the Core Framework Plugin and the Round-based Gameplay Plugin for managing gameplay.

-16. **Couples Interaction Data**: Shared between the Core Framework Plugin and the Couples Interaction Plugin for managing interactions between couples.
+15. **Couples Interaction Data**: Shared between the Core Framework Plugin and the Couples Interaction Plugin for managing interactions between couples.